Conductor/Conductor-Streaming-Exercises/README.md

 # streaming_samples
 Welcome to the streaming_samples project!
+The purpose of this project is to help you understand basic concepts in reactive streaming.
+To that end, code has been provided which queries the Foursquare API for recommended places--you'll stream this information to obtain insights.

 ## To build
 Simply run mvn install -DskipTests=true